NHSDigital/integration-adaptor-lab-results/vnp/README.md

 ## Sending EDIFACT to MESH

-Use the MESH client script you can send the same file multiple times to a given MESH mailbox.
-Details can be found [here](../mesh/README.md).
+Use the MESH Client script to send the same file multiple times to a given MESH mailbox.
+Details about the script can be found [here](../mesh/README.md).

 Example: